DustinChecketts/QuestLogPlus/README.md

 <h4>Known Issues / To-Do</h4>

+- Quest experience added to the right of the quest title in the quest list
 - Create options interface or chat commands to enable/disable the 2 features

 Updated, uploaded, and maintained (at least for now) by [StormtrooperTK421](https://discordapp.com/users/237746068844969994) on [GitHub](https://github.com/DustinChecketts/QuestLogPlus).
 Please submit issues and I'll do my best to troubleshoot, replicate, and resolve issues as my limited abilities allow.